Carers who kill: Letby joins gruesome list of medical monsters from Shipman to Allitt

 Colin Norris, from Glasgow, was another nurse convicted of killing patients.

-The four women who died – Ethel Hall, Bridget Bourke, Doris Ludlam and Irene Crookes – plus the fifth woman, Vera Wilby, were all elderly inpatients on orthopaedic wards in Leeds where he worked as a nurse in 2002.
+The four women who died – Ethel Hall, Bridget Bourke, Doris Ludlam and Irene Crookes – as well as the fifth woman, Vera Wilby – were all elderly inpatients on orthopaedic ward in Leeds where Norris worked as a nurse in 2002.

 He was accused of injecting his victims with lethal amounts of insulin.